 What is the difference between an expunction and an order of nondisclosure?

 They are two different legal procedures for removing criminal records from the public records, and the eligibility for them depends on the circumstances and outcome of the case.
 Expunction destroys the records of the case and is available for cases with better outcomes such as dismissal.
 Nondisclosure seals the records from public view and is available for certain cases that ended in deferred adjudication and for certain misdemeanor convictions after September 2015 when the defendant has no other convictions.

 Can I deny I was arrested after it is expunged?

 First, it is important to differentiate between expunction and nondisclosure.
 For nondisclosure see the question below.
-If you are granted an expunction, then you are legally allowed to say it never happened and you can also legally deny that you ever had the arrest expunged.
-The caveat is that an expungement must be competently enforced to remove online records so that you do not look like a liar.
-This is the part of the process that is the least understood because it is done automatically when an expunction is granted.
-This step is the most crucial and requires an understanding of online records and the private databases that disseminate them.
-We are a firm of criminal defense lawyers who know how to do an expungement right and then thoroughly remove it.
-There are also a few narrow exceptions to denying an arrest after an expunction.
-One example is if you are applying to be a peace officer, you are still required to disclose an expunged arrest.
+If you are granted an expunction, then you are legally allowed to say it never happened.
+The caveat is that an expungement must be competently enforced to remove online records.
+This is the part of the process that is often overlooked.
+Under Texas law, private entities are only liable for disclosing expunged information after they have received notice of an expunction.
+Enforcing an expunction is the most crucial step in the process and requires a technical understanding of the background check industry.
+We are a firm of criminal defense lawyers who know how to do an expungement correctly and thoroughly remove expunged records.

 Can I deny I was convicted or arrested if I receive an Order of Nondisclosure and my case is sealed?